 100 ml - dark glass bottles (1) complete with a measuring spoon - cardboard packs.

-The description of the product is based on the officially approved instructions for use.
+The description of the drug is based on the officially approved instructions for use.

 Antianemic drug.
-In the Ferrum Lek preparation, iron is in the form of a complex compound of iron (III) hydroxide with polymaltose.
+Ferrum Lek contains iron in the form of a complex compound of iron (III) hydroxide with polymaltose.

-The molecular weight of the complex is about 50 kDa, so its diffusion through the gastrointestinal tract mucosa is 40 times slower than the diffusion of ferrous iron.
+The molecular weight of the complex is about 50 kDa, so its diffusion through the gastrointestinal mucosa is 40 times slower than the diffusion of divalent iron.
 The complex is stable and does not release iron ions under physiological conditions.
-The iron of the multinuclear active zones of the complex is bound in a structure similar to that of the natural compound of iron, ferritin.
-Due to this similarity, the iron of this complex is absorbed only by active absorption.
-Iron-binding proteins located on the surface of the intestinal epithelium absorb iron (III) from the complex through competitive exchange of ligands.
-The absorbed iron is mainly deposited in the liver, where it binds to ferritin.
+The iron of the multinuclear active zones of the complex is bound into a structure similar to the structure of the natural iron compound - ferritin.
+Due to this similarity, the iron in this complex is absorbed only through active absorption.
+Iron-binding proteins located on the surface of the intestinal epithelium absorb iron (III) from the complex through competitive ligand exchange.
+Absorbed iron is mainly deposited in the liver, where it binds to ferritin.
 Later in bone marrow it is included in hemoglobin.
-The complex of iron (III) hydroxide with polymaltose does not possess the prooxidant properties inherent in iron (II) salts.
+The complex of iron (III) hydroxide with polymaltose does not have the pro-oxidant properties inherent in iron (II) salts.

 Pharmacokinetics of the drug.

-Studies using the double isotope method (55Fe and 59Fe) have shown that the absorption of iron, measured by the level of hemoglobin in red blood cells, is inversely proportional to the dose taken (the higher the dose, the lower the absorption).
+Studies using the dual isotope method (55Fe and 59Fe) have shown that iron absorption, as measured by red blood cell hemoglobin levels, is inversely proportional to the dose administered (the higher the dose, the lower the absorption).
 There is a statistically negative correlation between the degree of iron deficiency and the amount of iron absorbed (the greater the iron deficiency, the better the absorption).
-To the greatest extent, iron is absorbed in the duodenum and jejunum.
+Iron is absorbed to the greatest extent in the duodenum and jejunum.
 The remaining (unabsorbed) iron is excreted in the feces.
-Its excretion with exfoliating epithelial cells of the gastrointestinal tract and skin, as well as with sweat, bile and urine is approximately 1 mg of iron / day.
-In women, additional iron loss occurs during menstruation, which must be taken into account.
+Its excretion with exfoliating epithelial cells of the gastrointestinal tract and skin, as well as with sweat, bile and urine is approximately 1 mg of iron/day.
+Women experience additional iron loss during menstruation, which must be taken into account.

 Indications for use: